ergin84/ShareLand/README.md

 ## Contact

-For more information, contact the development team at: [info@yourdomain.org](mailto:ergin.mehmti@logos-ri.eu)
+For more information, contact the development team at: [ergin.mehmeti@logos-ri.eu](mailto:ergin.mehmti@logos-ri.eu)